Noddin-Robotmakers/Website/Game-Strategy.md

+# Robot Game Strategy

 Our strategy for the game was to choose some missions that were easy and quick.
 Then we made attachments for those missions.
 After that, we moved on to making attachments for harder missions and testing them.
 We learned about different types of attachments, and what attachments are best for which task.

 ## Attachments

 ### Types of attachments

 We made two types of attachments, passive and active.

 * Passive attachments don't need motors or electronics.
 They are very useful because the robot only has two motors for attachments.
 They are a lot simpler and easier to work with than active attachments.